Croatian nationalism: Communist Yugoslavia

-Croatian nationalism remained dormant until the late-1960s to early-1970s with the outbreak of the Croatian Spring movement calling for a decentralized Yugoslavia and greater autonomy for Croatia and the other republics from federal government control.
+Croatian nationalism did not disappear but remained dormant until the late 1960s to early 1970s with the outbreak of the Croatian Spring movement calling for a decentralized Yugoslavia and greater autonomy for Croatia and the other republics from federal government control.
 These demands were effectively implemented by Tito's regime.
 Croatian communists started to indicate on Serbian dominance in commanding party posts, posts in the army, police and secret police.
-Their main contention was the perceived subordinate status of standard Croatian, at that time regarded as a Western variety of Serbo-Croatian.
+However, main subject was the perceived subordinate status of standard Croatian, at that time regarded as a Western variety of Serbo-Croatian.
 In 1967 Croatian Writers' Association called for designation of Croatian as a distinct language both for educational and publishing purposes.

 Because of such demands Tito gave an order to purge reformers in 1971 and 1972.
 Some 1,600 Croatian communists were ejected from the Communist Party or arrested.

 Such measures stopped the rise of nationalism in Yugoslavia, but Croatian nationalism continued to grow among Croat diaspora in South America, Australia, North America and Europe.
 Croatian political emigration was well-financed and often closely co-ordinated.
 Those groups were anti-communist since they originate from political emigrants who left Yugoslavia back in 1945.

 Croatian nationalism revived in both radical, independentist, and extremist forms in the late 1980s in response to the perceived threat of the Serbian nationalist agenda of Slobodan Milošević who sought a strongly centralized Yugoslavia.
-Croatia declared independence from Yugoslavia in 1991 leading to the Croatian War of Independence from 1991 to 1995.
+Croatia declared independence from Yugoslavia in 1991 leading to the Croatian War from 1991 to 1995.